1973 American League Championship Series

-The 1973 American League Championship Series took place between October 6 and 11, 1973.
+The 1973 American League Championship Series was a semifinal matchup in Major League Baseball's 1973 postseason which took place between October 6 and 11, 1973.
 The Oakland Athletics defeated the Baltimore Orioles, three games to two.
 Games 1 and 2 were played in Memorial Stadium in Baltimore; Games 3–5 were played at the Oakland Coliseum.
 It was the second match-up between the two teams in the ALCS.